claytonbonelli/sequence_generator/README.md

 ### Methods:
+   * previous: return to the previous sequence
    * next: advance to the next sequence
+   * last: advance to the last sequence
+   * first: return to the first sequence
    * get: return the current sequence's value
    * set: set the current sequence's value
-   * previous: return to the previous sequence
    * factory: create a sequence using regex